toasterwaffle12358/lanterna-testing/self-docs/getting-started-setup.md

 # getting started with lanterna in kotlin
 the following instructions will tell you how to add the lanterna library to your kotlin project
 ## gradle setup
-Firstly, add a line to your "build.gradle.kts" file the line should read:
+Firstly, add a line to your "build.gradle.kts" file, the line should read:
 ~~~
 implementation("com.googlecode.lanterna:lanterna:3.2.0-alpha1")